OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `BOOTSEL Button` - Choose an input to be mapped to the BOOTSEL button.

 Please note that this can only be used on devices that have a BOOTSEL button.
 Please also note that the OLED might become unresponsive if this button is set.
-You can unset it to restore OLED fuctionality.
+You can unset it to restore OLED functionality.

 ### On-board LED Configuration